MrRumble/MovieHeroes/README.md

 # 🍿 CHALLENGES 🎬

 ## TECH STACK
+We went with Python because it's widely used in the industry for data analysis and has plenty of tools and support available, especially for machine learning.

+Switching from PostgreSQL to MongoDB Cloud was a bit of a challenge as we adjusted to a new way of managing our database.

+Selva, Anna, and Adrian had just wrapped up their modules on JavaScript and React, while Manith and James had recently completed their Java module.
+This meant Manith and James had to swiftly switch gears and get up to speed/ learn JavaScript and React, while we all had to refresh our knowledge of Python syntax.

+These challenges pushed us to learn fast and adapt to new technologies throughout the project, a crucial skill for any aspiring software developer!

 ## MACHINE LEARNING

+We had initially set out to learn, implement, and deploy our own ML algorithm, which in hindsight was quite ambitious, especially considering none of us had prior experience in machine learning; we simply shared a fascination for the subject 😅.
+Adding to the challenge, we had only 10 days to complete our project.
+To make it feasible, we heavily relied on abstraction and chose a model that we believed would produce the best results.

 ## PERFORMACE ISSUES

+Our recommendation methods encountered significant slowness, sometimes taking up to 10+ seconds to execute.

+This was primarily due to inefficient coding practices and unnecessary repetition of iterations, along with excessive database queries in certain methods.

+Given the tight project timeline, we opted to address these issues as a "nice to have."

+Nevertheless, overcoming this hurdle provided valuable insights into the critical aspects of efficient code, refactoring, and debugging to pinpoint and resolve performance bottlenecks effectively.

 # 🍿 WHERE WOULD WE TAKE THE APP FROM HERE? 🎬
+(STILL TO COME)